Baiyoke Sky Hotel

 Please note that debit cards are not accepted for guaranteeing reservations.

 A flat-screen TV with satellite channels, as well as an iPod docking station are featured.
 Some units feature a seating area for your convenience.
 Rooms come with a private bathroom fitted with a bath.
 Extras include bath robes and slippers.
+The hotel features free WiFi throughout the property.

 There is free shuttle service, a 24-hour front desk, a cash machine and hairdresser's at the property.

-You can play pool and mini-golf at this hotel, and the area is popular for golfing.
+You can play billiards and mini-golf at this hotel, and the area is popular for golfing.
 Central World Plaza is 900 metres from Baiyoke Sky Hotel, while Gaysorn Plaza is 1 km from the property.
 The nearest airport is Don Muang Airport, 20 km from the property.

 Services & facilities